tmaybe/dev.socrata.com/odata/index.md

 Note: OData connections are supported starting in the 2010 version of Microsoft Excel.

-Step 1: Select the "Data" ribbon.
+#### Step 1: Select the "Data" ribbon

 Choose to "Get External Data" "From Other Sources" "From OData Data Feed"

 ![Excel's From OData Data Feed button](../img/odata/Excel1.png)

-<br /><br /><br />
-Step 2: Paste the OData endpoint link into the dialog box that appears and click "Next"
+#### Step 2: Paste the OData endpoint link into the dialog box that appears and click "Next"

 ![Excel's Data Connection Wizard](../img/odata/Excel2.png)

-<br /><br /><br />
-Step 3: Check the box next to the dataset's ID and click "Finish"
+#### Step 3: Check the box next to the dataset's ID and click "Finish"

 ![Excel's Data Connection Wizard](../img/odata/Excel3.png)

-<br /><br /><br />
-Result: Your data will appear in a table in Excel
+*Result:* Your data will appear in a table in Excel

 ![Socrata data in Excel](../img/odata/Excel4.png)